Ream Naval Base: History

-China-backed expansions
+China-funded expansions

 In July 2019, US officials stated that they had seen a secret agreement that would allow the People's Liberation Army Navy exclusive access to about one-third of the Ream naval base for up to 30 years.
 This would give Beijing a new base near the South China Sea.

 The existence of the agreement was denied by Cambodian authorities who called it "fake news".
 They said that the base is Cambodian, not Chinese, and that foreign military presence there is rotational and not permanent, in compliance with the country's constitution.
 In 2021 the Cambodian defence minister stated that China was helping build infrastructure at Ream and there were no strings attached.

 China's potential military presence was condemned by Sam Rainsy, former Leader of the Opposition of Cambodia.
 In an article for Foreign Affairs, he writes that Chinese armed presence in Cambodia "would pose a grave threat to regional stability" and run afoul of the Cambodian constitution as well as the 1991 Paris Peace Agreements.

 In October 2020, Vice-Admiral Vann Bunlieng said that dredging work was being undertaken around the base, in order to accommodate larger vessels, in a project supported by the Chinese government and undertaken by the China Metallurgical Group Corporation.
-In January 2022, the Center for Strategic and International Studies-operated Asia Maritime Transparency Initiative (AMTI) reported the presence of Chinese clamshell dredgers and construction activities near the base.
+In January 2022, analysts at the Center for Strategic and International Studies (CSIS) under its Asia Maritime Transparency Initiative reported the presence of Chinese clamshell dredgers and construction activities near the base.
+Chinese funded expansions at the base were completed in April 2025 with the opening of a joint training center attended by Cambodian prime minister Hun Manet, Chinese ambassador Wang Wenbin, and Cao Qingfeng, a deputy chief of staff of the Joint Staff Department of the Central Military Commission.
+According to CSIS analysts, half of the port facilities appear to be allocated for Cambodian and Chinese use while the other half is used by other countries.